skills-dev-2/release-notes-and-changelogs/.github/steps/1-understanding-changelogs.md

 - **Fixed** for any bug fixes
 - **Security** for vulnerability fixes

-## :keyboard: Task: Get Started
+## :keyboard: Task: Get started

 Let's begin by setting up our learning environment:

 1. Navigate to the Issues tab in your repository
 2. Create a new issue titled "Starting my changelog journey"

-## :keyboard: Task: Create Your First CHANGELOG.md
+## :keyboard: Task: Create your first CHANGELOG.md

 After crearting your issue: